 The results were the opposite of intuition!
 The H11 filter gave 27% more clean air than the H12 filter, even though it captures fewer particles on a single pass (95% of 0.3µm particles as opposed to 99.5% in the H12).

-Why Is an H11 Filter More Effective in The Sqair?
+Why Is a Weaker Filter More Effective in The Sqair?

 Even though the H11 filter captures fewer particles, it still managed to clean more air.
 How could that be?